MasterBin-IIAU/AlphaRefine/README.md

 # Alpha-Refine: Boosting Tracking Performance by Precise Bounding Box Estimation
+This repo provides the official implementation of AlphaRefine tracker, which wins the VOT2020 Real-Time Challenge.
+The implementation of our [latest arxiv paper](https://arxiv.org/abs/2007.02024) will also be released here.
 ## News
 - :trophy: **Alpha-Refine wins VOT2020 Real-Time Challenge with EAOMultistart 0.499!**
 - **2020.08.29 Our presentation [slide](VOT20-RT-Report.pdf) has been uploaded.**